-My creative practice and research focus on investigating points of overlap between chamber music and sound art.
-In addition, I am interested in applying acoustic phenomena and feedback for live performances.
-Below are some examples from my music/installations, followed by examples of my research and writing.
+My creative practice and research focuses on electroacoustic systems relating to chamber music, performance space augmentation, and sound installation.
+I am interested in exploring acoustic phenomena – often feedback derived from both real and virtual systems – in live situations, and embedding sounds or gestures into layers of automated live electronic processes.
+Below are some examples from my music and installations, followed by examples of my research and writings relating to these areas.

 A scene for two musicians/actors, piano, percussion, live electronics, arduino/photoresistor controlled fan, ultrasonic speaker, fixed electronics (Utilizing Modal Distortion Processing – currently under development by Professor Jonathan Abel).
 At the end of the piece the fan moves the signal from the ultrasonic speaker around the performance space.
 Thanks to the amazing Levy Lorenzo and Dennis Sullivan… collectively aka Radical 2.